 - The “E-Word” Group Study Guide.
 The Foundation for Evangelism offers this study guide to go along with their “Evangelism for Non-Evangelists” webinar series.
 The sessions have a biblical and theological grounding in the Wesleyan tradition while asking culturally relevant questions to help you look at current practices, motivation, and outcomes with exercises to challenge you to go beyond “what we’ve always done” and dream for what God is calling you to.
 More resources, including videos and an online course, are available on The Foundation for Evangelism website.

 - Becoming the Church Together: Immigration, the Bible, and Our New Neighbors.
-The North Carolina Council of Churches offers this curriculum to study the Bible and see how it addresses the issue of modern day immigration.
-Each lesson focuses on Scripture, while incorporating prayer, activities, videos, and reflection questions to help everyone investigate how faith in Christ affects views on immigration.
-The NCCC has additional free curriculum on their website.
+The North Carolina Council of Churches offers this curriculum to study the Bible and see how it addresses the issue of modern-day immigration.
+Each lesson focuses on Scripture while incorporating prayer, activities, videos, and reflection questions to help everyone investigate how faith in Christ affects views on immigration.
+The NCCC has additional free curriculum on its website.

-- The NC Conference Center for Leadership Excellence is offering a free webinar on Thursday, March 26th at noon on “Living from the Spiritual Heart in a Time of Heightened Anxiety” with Rev. Winston Charles.
+- The NC Conference Center for Leadership Excellence is offering free weekly webinars on topics relevant to our current times.
 You can also view recordings of their past webinars on topics such as change, conflict, innovation, resilience, and more.

 - Learn + Lead.
 The Missouri Conference has been hosting these webinars that are archived on their website.
 Topics include small groups, prayer, missions, leadership, and more.